RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

  * Name: `inventory-quarkus`
  * Key: `application-prod.properties`
- * Value: *copy-paste the content of the above application-prod.properties excluding the first and last lines (the lines that contain EOF)*
+ * Value: *copy-paste the content of the above application-prod.properties*

 Config maps hold key-value pairs and in the above command an `inventory-quarkus` config map is created with `application-prod.properties` as the key and the content of the `application-prod.properties` as the